-Before I get to the details of our recent dining room makeover you must know the real story of how this came to be!
+Before I get to the details of this dining room makeover you must know the real story of how this came to be!
 I told my husband earlier in the summer I wanted to makeover the dining room and that I wanted to do this to the walls.
 He didn’t quite understand what I meant…he doesn’t look at Pinterest, magazines or blogs (except this one of course), crazy I know!

 I tried explaining my vision.

 His response was, he saw no reason to make over a room that we barely ever use!
 What?!
 Sure there is I thought.
 Nonetheless, I let the dream go and said I understand where he is coming from.

 Fast forward to me coming home from Haven Conference in July to the BEST surprise ever!
 He not only designed the wall layout, he had bought all of the supplies, removed all of the old trim, cut all of the MDF boards and started the process of hanging it all!
 It was exactly what I saw in my head.

 OH, and he took a few pictures!!

 There are many tutorials on how to do this so I just wanted to share with you my top 5 board and batten wall tips that make the install easier.
 Also, for authentic board and batten, you would actually add boards to the entire wall then add the battens.
 For our DIY project we chose to use our wall as the board part.
 Therefore, you could call this faux board and batten tips.